Eilenberg swindles and higher large scale homology of products of trees: Large scale homology

 We call $t_{x}$ a \emph{tail attached to $x$}.
 Now for any vertex $x\in V_X$ consider a tail $t_{x}$ constructed as above and consider

 This is an infinite sum of simplices in $ \Delta_1(X)$.
 For any $1$-simplex $\sigma\in \Delta_1(X)$, define

-Clearly every $1$-simplex $\sigma\in \Delta_1(X)$ appears in $\sum_{x\in V_X}t_{x}$ with coefficient equal to the cardinality of $T(\sigma)$.
+Clearly, every $1$-simplex $\sigma\in \Delta_1(X)$ appears in $\sum_{x\in V_X}t_{x}$ with coefficient equal to the cardinality of $E(\sigma)$.
 This number might be unbounded.
 However one can construct tails $t_{x}$ using only simplices appearing in $\psi\in C_{1}^{(\infty)}(X;\ZZ)$ (see the proof of Lemma 2.4~\cite{bw-jams} for more details).
-In this way, for any simplex $\sigma\in \Delta_1(X)$ there is a uniformly bounded number of tails passing through it.
+In this way, for any simplex~\text{$\sigma\in \Delta_1(X)$} there is a uniformly bounded number of tails passing through it.
 In particular, in this situation

 and $\partial\sum_{x\in V_X}t_{x}=\sum_{x\in V_X}x$.
-This construction of tails of $1$-simplices attached to points is an instance of an \emph{Eilenberg swindle}, allowing to push some of the homological information off to infinity.
-By Theorem~\ref{t:BW}, it follows that if we consider the fine uniformly finite homology of a simplicial complex $X$, then the Eilenberg swindles construction is possible if and only if $X$ is non-amenable.
+This construction of tails of $1$-simplices attached to points is an instance of an \emph{Eilenberg swindle}, allowing to push the homological information off to infinity.
+It follows from Theorem \ref{t:BW} that the above Eilenberg swindles construction is possible if and only if $X$ is non-amenable.